bitnator/pagespeed_teste/README.md

-"# first attempt to achieve a perfect score at google pagespeed"
+Website made for me to learn how to achieve a perfect score at Google PageSpeed